FAR-Lab/Mobile_HRI_Lab_Hub/Lab4/Readme.md

 2. Pi Camera

 ### Before you come to the lab on Thursday, please do the following:
-1. Install vnc viewer from [here](https://www.realvnc.com/en/connect/download/viewer/) if you haven't.
+1. Install VNC viewer from [here](https://www.realvnc.com/en/connect/download/viewer/) if you haven't.

 ### Deliverables for this lab are: